microshare/microshare.github.io/docs/2/installer/quick-start/validation-of-a-successfull-installation.md

 ### Prerequisites

-It is of course necessary to have followed all the steps requested in the installation tutorial.
+Take a moment to to check that you have properly folllowed the steps requested in the installation tutorial.

 ## 2. Microshare® Validation
 ---------------------------------------

-To validate the installation of the sensors on Microshare®, check t make sure everything was created properly:
+To validate the installation of the sensors on Microshare®, check to make sure everything was created properly:
 Installation of the gateway and the sensors, creation of these entities on the LoRaWAN network used, activation of the data bridge between the Lorawan network and the Microshare® cluster device.

-Once this is done when you scan the sensor with Deploy-M it will be registered on Microshare®.
+Once this is done, when you scan the sensor with Deploy-M, it will be registered on Microshare®.
 So when you activate the sensor it will send data.
-At this moment the sensor will switch from this state to Microshare®:
+At this moment the sensor will switch from this state in Microshare®:

 {% include image.html url="/assets/img/installation/installation-no.png" description="Banner" %}